Decentralized Reliability Estimation for Low Latency Mixnets: Reliability Estimation Protocols

-We start by describing our link reliability estimation protocol in the simpler setting where clients and gateways are (semi) honest.
-Then, we show how VRF-based routing can mitigate malicious deviations by clients and gateways.
+We begin by describing our link reliability estimation protocol in a simplified setting where clients and gateways are (semi-)honest.
+The steps are illustrated in Fig.~\ref{fig:overall-system}.

-{\bf Generation of packets.} A client spends (from the subscription bundle of $N$ unlinkable credentials) a credential $c$ with a gateway $g$, entitling the client to route $S_c$ packets through the mixnet via $g$.
-For each packet transmission, a coin is flipped between the client and the gateway and with probability $p_\mathsf{lot}$ the packet transmission opportunity is used to send a measurement packet.
-As routing intermediaries, mixnet nodes cannot distinguish measurements from regular packets, which are only distinguishable by the packet recipient.
+{\bf Generation of packets.} A client first spends (\textbf{A.1}) a credential $c$ with a gateway $g_0$, which entitles the client to route up to $S_c$ packets through the mixnet via $g_0$.
+Once the gateway acknowledges the credential, the client may submit packets.
+Each time a packet is created (\textbf{A.2}), a coin is flipped, and with probability $p_\mathsf{lot}$ the packet header is used to generate a measurement (green packet) (\textbf{A.3}) that is sent interleaved with the client's data and any added cover traffic (yellow packets).
+As routing intermediaries, mix nodes cannot distinguish measurement packets from other types; only the intended recipient can determine a packet’s type.

-Let ${s}_{(c,g)} \leq S_c$ denote the total number of packets generated from $c$ that have been routed by $g$ within the epoch (note that ${s}_{(c,g)} = S_c$ when the credentials' entire allowance is consumed within one epoch, which will often be the case if $S_c$ is small, and also that each $c$ is unlinkable to any other credential from the same subscription).
-The number of generated measurement packets ${s}_{(c,g)}^*$ follows a binomial distribution ${s}_{(c,g)}^{*} \sim B({s}_{(c,g)}, p_\mathsf{lot})$, and thus we can expect ${s}_{(c,g)}^{*} \approx p_\mathsf{lot} \cdot {s}_{(c,g)}$.
-Measurement packets are sent as they appear, interleaved with the rest of the client traffic, while measurement packet openings are kept by $g$ (and potentially also by $c$) for later disclosure.
+Let ${s}_{(c,g)} \leq S_c$ denote the total number of packets generated from credential $c$ and routed via $g$ during the epoch.
+Note that ${s}_{(c,g)} = S_c$ when a credential's entire allowance is consumed within an epoch, which will often be the case for small $S_c$.
+Importantly, each credential $c$ is unlinkable to any other credential from the same wallet, preventing long-term profiling of client's activities.
+The number of measurement packets ${s}_{(c,g)}^*$ follows a binomial distribution ${s}_{(c,g)}^{*} \sim B({s}_{(c,g)}, p_\mathsf{lot})$, and we expect ${s}_{(c,g)}^{*} \approx p_\mathsf{lot} \cdot {s}_{(c,g)}$.
+Measurement packets are sent interleaved with the client’s other traffic, while the \textit{commitments} to measurement packets are retained by $g$ (potentially also by the client) for later disclosure (in B.3).